c20mp/DataAnalyzerProject/README.md

 3. Edit the Data object to be the object you designed.

 	- Tips: Keep it simple.
-Only include attributes you know you'll need.You can methods later if you need them, but don't write them at the start.
+Only include attributes you know you'll need.
+Add methods later if you need them, but don't write them at the start.

 	- HINT: Unlike the Student object from the last project, you probably won't have attributes for every column in the dataset.
+You will probably only have 2 or 3 attributes.

 4. In the main program, read the data from the csv file and store it in the ArrayList.